Does Borax Kill Cockroaches?

 Innovative Uses of Borax

-• Combining with Other Substances: Mixing borax with peanut butter or other high-protein attractants to target specific types of roaches.
+Combining with Peanut ButterMix borax with peanut butter or other high-protein substancesHigh-protein attractants appeal to specific types of roaches that may not be drawn to sugar

 How useful was this post?